Is Vibe Coding Safe? Benchmarking Vulnerability of Agent-Generated Code in Real-World Tasks: Introduction

 Furthermore, we examine several preliminary attempts to mitigate security risks through prompting strategies, including adding generic security guidance (\textit{generic}), using prompting to identify the CWE risk (\textit{self-selection}), and providing the oracle CWE that this task targeted as a reference (\textit{oracle}).
-Nevertheless, we find that although these strategies can improve the code security, the functional correctness is dropped significantly (about 6\% points).
-This is because the agent focuses more on the security checks, making it pay less attention to the functionality it requires to implement.
-This leads to a drop in the number of overall correctly and securely solved tasks and calls for a more advanced vulnerability mitigation strategy in agent scenarios.
+However, while these strategies improve code security, they significantly reduce functional correctness by about $7$ percentage points.
+We hypothesize that this reduction arises because the agent prioritizes security checks, thereby paying less attention to implementing the required functionality.
+As a result, the preliminary mitigation decreases the number of tasks that are both functionally correct and secure, highlighting the need for more advanced vulnerability mitigation strategies in agent-based settings.

-To summarize, our contributions are: \begin{itemize}[itemsep=1pt,topsep=0pt,leftmargin=1em] \item We develop an automatic curation pipeline to construct large-scale repository-level security-oriented coding tasks with runtime evaluation environments. \item We propose \bench, a benchmark with 200 tasks covering 77 CWEs to evaluate the functionality and security capabilities of coding agents for vibe coding at the repository level. \item We conduct a comprehensive set of experiments, which show that frontier LLMs and popular software engineering agents, despite their great ability to solve more than 50\% of tasks and pass functional tests, perform very poorly in security, failing over 80\% of security tests. \item We examine several preliminary attempts to mitigate security risks and find that such attempts cause a significant performance drop in functionality, calling for more delicate security strategies. \end{itemize}
+To summarize, our contributions are: \begin{itemize}[itemsep=1pt,topsep=0pt,leftmargin=1em] \item We develop an automatic curation pipeline to construct large-scale repository-level security-oriented coding tasks with runtime evaluation environments. \item We propose \bench, a benchmark with $200$ tasks covering $77$ CWEs to evaluate the functionality and security capabilities of coding agents for vibe coding at the repository level. \item We conduct a comprehensive set of experiments, which show that frontier LLMs and popular software engineering agents, despite their great ability to solve more than $50\%$ of tasks and pass functional tests, perform very poorly in security, failing over $80\%$ of security tests. \item We examine several preliminary attempts to mitigate security risks and find that such attempts cause a significant performance drop in functionality, calling for more delicate security strategies. \end{itemize}